DavidMzq/GettingCleaningDataCourseProject/CodeBook.md

 options(digits=9) # Set the dot digit to confirm no number accuration lose
 AllDataExtracted[, c(3:68)] <- sapply(AllDataExtracted[, c(3:68)], as.numeric) # convert column (all together 68 columns, the first 2 are Subject and Activity)  type from string to number

-# Convert from data.frmae to data.table to take advanatge of its function.
+# Convert from data.frame to data.table to take advanatge of its function.
 DataRequired = data.table(AllDataExtracted)
 DataRequired <-DataRequired[,lapply(.SD,mean),by='Subject,Activity']